Tri Mumpuni

-Tri Mumpuni, also known as Bu Puni (Mrs. Puni) is an independent researcher, social entrepreneur, philanthropist, social activist, and micro-hydropower inventor who was involved in the project for the development of hydro power electricity for more than half a million people in Indonesia.
+Tri Mumpuni, also known as Bu Puni (Mrs. Puni) is an Indonesian researcher, social entrepreneur, philanthropist, social activist, and micro-hydropower inventor who was involved in the project for the development of hydro power electricity for more than half a million people in Indonesia.
+In 2010 she was elected as board member of National Committee on Innovation (KIN/Komite Inovasi Nasional).
 For her work she was awarded the prestigious Ramon Magsaysay Award in 2011.
 On 13 October 2021, she was appointed a Member of the National Research and Innovation Agency (BRIN) Steering Committee by Joko Widodo.

 Early life and education

 Puni was born in Semarang to Wiyatno and Gemiarsih.
-His father was an employee of a government-owned enterprise, while her mother was a graduate of local home economy school who often helped people in her village to combat skin ulceration disease which quite rampant due to unhygienic condition.
+His father was an employee of a government-owned enterprise, while her mother was a graduate of local home economy school who often helped people in her village to combat skin ulceration disease which was quite rampant due to unhygienic conditions.
 From them, she learned a lot about social activism and aspirated to become a medical doctor to help villagers.

 In 1982, Indonesian Institute of Sciences held a junior scientific paper competition.
 She won the competition.
 One of the jury, Andi Hakim Nasution [id], professor of Statistics and Quantitative Genetics of Bogor Agricultural Institute (IPB) at that time was attracted and interested with her paper.
 When her application to Faculty of Medicine Diponegoro University was rejected, Professor Andi, somehow learned the news.
 He later tracked her and giving her an opportunity to study in Faculty of Agriculture IPB with his recommendation.
 She later enrolled to Department of Agricultural Social and Economy, Faculty of Agriculture, IPB and finally graduated in 1990.

 After her graduation, she later took Master of Energy and Sustainable Development at University of Costa Rica (graduated in 1992) and Master of Trade and Sustainable Development at Chiang Mai University (graduated in 1993).
 She also took professional courses at Leadership for Environment and Development Course, LEAD International, New York funded by Rockefeller Foundation (1993-1995).